M64GitHub/flagZ/README.md

 <br>

-Developed with ❤️ by M64 - flagZ-tastic turbocharge your CLI game!
+Developed with ❤️ by M64 - **flagZ**-tastic turbocharge your CLI game!